education.vic.gov.au

 If the principal has permitted the employer to engage more than one student for every three employees, the principal must be satisfied that the placement will not be detrimental to the health or welfare of any student in that workplace and the student must be visited as frequently as is reasonably practicable.

-Students should be instructed to never drink alcohol while on a placement, even in social situations.
+Students must be instructed to never drink alcohol while on a placement, even in social situations.

 Responsibilities to protect students